 What to do in Mallorca

 Here are our suggested top 10 things to do in Mallorca.
 You will probably not do all of them but this list should at least give you something to think about.

 - Visit Bellver Castle

-- Take a Train Excursion from Palma to Soller
+- Take the vintage train journey from Palma to Soller

 - Drive the stunning north west coast from Alcudia in the north to Andratx in the south

 - Visit the quaint towns of Deia and Valldemossa in the mountains